Endpoint security platform Huntress raises $40M

 Join Transform 2021 this July 12-16.
 Register for the AI event of the year.

-Endpoint security startup Huntress today announced it closed a $40 million series B funding round led by JMI, with additional investment from ForgePoint Capital and Gula Tech Adventures.
-The company says the funds, which bring Huntress’ total raised to nearly $60 million, will be used to grow the company’s platform, as well as its software development team.
+Endpoint security startup Huntress today announced it has closed a $40 million series B funding round led by JMI, with additional investment from ForgePoint Capital and Gula Tech Adventures.
+The company says the funds, which bring Huntress’ total raised to nearly $60 million, will be used to grow its platform, as well as its software development team.

 According to a recent study published by the University of Maryland, hackers attack every 39 seconds, and they’re often successful.
 The average time to identify a breach in 2019 was 206 days, at which point the cost could be in excess of $3.92 million.
 Some 20% of organizations get hit with cyberattacks six or more times a year, and 80% say they’ve experienced at least one incident in the last year so severe it required a board-level meeting, IronNet reports.

-Against this backdrop, the global endpoint security market is anticipated to grow substantially, reaching $15 billion in value by 2026, Statista reports.
-A 2021 Forrester study found that 76% of enterprises increased their use of endpoint devices since the beginning of the pandemic, supporting their remote, work-from-home, and hybrid workforces.
-According to the same research, 66% of enterprises believe securing their networks and infrastructure requires a more focused, proactive approach to endpoint resilience that doesn’t leave it to chance.
+Against this backdrop, the global endpoint security market is anticipated to reach $15 billion by 2026, Statista reports.
+A 2021 Forrester study found that 76% of enterprises have increased their use of endpoint devices since the beginning of the pandemic to support their remote, work-from-home, and hybrid workforces.
+According to the same research, 66% of enterprises believe securing their infrastructure requires a more focused, proactive approach to endpoint resilience that doesn’t leave endpoint security to chance.

 Former U.S. Air National Guard cyber warfare operator Kyle Hanslovan, National Security Administration cyber veteran Chris Bisnett, and security engineer John Ferrell cofounded Huntress in 2015.
 Hanslovan previously started the defense consulting firm StrategicIO and participates in Black Hat and Def Con.
 Bisnett cofounded LegalConfirm, a startup that transferred confirmation letters between attorneys, paralegals, and auditors.
 As for Ferrell, he spent over 15 years in a consultant role with the U.S. Department of Defense and the U.S. Department of Justice.